Instructor: Donna Hill

 harness or flat collar

-30 foot long line (biothane or ligthweight nylon webbing recommended with gloves)
+15 and/or 30-foot long line (biothane or lightweight nylon webbing recommended with gloves)

 a variety of different value toys (tug, ball on a rope, flirt pole, fluffy toy)

-toy that makes a sound (try second hand stores and garage sales)
+a toy that makes a sound (try second-hand stores and garage sales)

 remote control toys (car, truck, or animal that moves)